They're united in friendship but divided by DACA

 One is undocumented, a so-called Dreamer under Deferred Action for Childhood Arrivals (DACA), a program that protects undocumented immigrants who were brought to the US as children from deportation.
 The other holds US citizenship.
 (To learn which is which, watch the video above.)

-The Trump administration wants to kill the program.
-If so, it could disrupt the lives of more than 700,000 young adults.
+The Trump administration is putting an end to the program.
+And now it's up to Congress to save it.
+If they don't, it could disrupt the lives of more than 700,000 young adults.

-It's now up to Congress to save it.
-And pressure is mounting on lawmakers to act before the end of the year.
+Pressure is mounting on lawmakers to act before the end of the year.

 "How you're born, it's all a matter of chance," Paz says.
 "It's incredible how much power a piece of paper that the government has, how much control and how much effect that has on how someone lives their life."